Optimization Algorithms as Robust Feedback Controllers: Online Feedback-Based Optimization

 We have also included in \cref{eq:pd_control} a variable metric $Q(u)$ on the primal variables.
 This degree of freedom will be exploited in the forthcoming \cref{ex:pw_ex_pd,ex:lop_survey}.

-The subscript for $H_d$ indicates the dependence on the disturbance $d$ whereas $G(u,y)$ can be evaluated independently of $d$ (given the measurement of $y$).
-In practice, however, it is often not necessary to estimate $d$ to compute $H_d(u)$.
-Instead, one can build an estimate $\hat{H}$ of $H_d(u)$ by using $y$ and $u$, i.e., $\hat{H}(u,y) \approx H_d(u)$.
+In practice, one can build an estimate $\hat{H}$ of $H(u)$ by using $y$ and $u$, i.e., $\hat{H}(u,y) \approx H(u)$.
+We defer the discussion on how to perform this estimation to Section~\ref{subsubsec:sens_learn}.

-Furthermore, if the plant \eqref{eq:simple_plant} is an asymptotically stable \ac{lti} system subject to constant disturbances
+Furthermore, if the plant \eqref{eq:simple_plant} is an asymptotically stable LTI system subject to constant disturbances

-then the steady-state sensitivity matrix $\nabla_u h(u, d) = - C A^{-1} B + D$ is constant and independent of $d$, which renders its estimation much easier.
+then the steady-state sensitivity matrix $\nabla h(u) = - C A^{-1} B + D$ is constant and independent of $d$, which renders its estimation much easier.

-Note, however, that those existing work in \cref{tab:problem_setups} that propose primal-dual algorithms have all assumed that plants are algebraic.
-Thus, closed-loop stability of primal-dual saddle-point flows interconnected with dynamic plants has not yet been studied (with the exception of \citealt{hauswirthTimescaleSeparationAutonomous2020} where preliminary results are developed for a simplified setup).

 Despite a lack of theoretical convergence guarantees for non-convex problems and closed-loop stability certificates, primal-dual saddle-point algorithms (and their projected, proximal, and augmented variations) have enjoyed great popularity.
 In particular, saddle-point flows often lend themselves to a distributed implementation. \Cref{ex:netw_cong,ex:opt_freq} are prime examples.
-In the context of \eqref{eq:pd_control}, a distributed implementation is possible if $\nabla_u h$ has a fixed sparsity pattern, the cost function is separable, and the constraints $u \in \calU$ and $g(u,y) \leq 0$ are appropriately localized.
-In this case, the computation of a given component $u_i$ requires only the quantity $\mu_j + \rho \max\{g_j(u,y), 0 \}$ to be communicated from all neighboring nodes $j$.
+In the context of \eqref{eq:pd_control}, a distributed implementation is possible if $\nabla h(u)$ has a fixed sparsity pattern, the cost function is separable, and the constraints $u \in \calU$ and $g(u,y) \leq 0$ are appropriately localized.
+Moreover, selecting a sparsity-inducing metric $Q(u)$ can also facilitate distributed operations.
+In this case, the computation of a given component $u_i$ requires only the quantity $\mu_j + \rho \max\{g_j(u,y), 0 \}$ to be communicated from all neighboring nodes $j$ in a network.

-The feedback controller \cref{eq:pd_control} can be directly applied to the optimal reserve dispatch problem in \cref{sec:descr_key_appl} as the following numerical example illustrates.

-\begin{example} Consider the optimal reserve dispatch problem formulated in \cref{sec:descr_key_appl}.
-Namely, we wish to steer a power system to an operating state that solves the \ac{acopf} problem \cref{eq:basic_opf} and track its (time-varying) solution as consumption and generation availability varies.
-To achieve this, we implement a feedback controller according to \eqref{eq:pd_control} to implement a projected and primal augmented saddle-point flow as explained above.